 The 1996 White Paper set out to construct a framework that would support a well-managed and properly functioning national system of innovation.
 South Africa was one of the first countries to formally adopt the NSI approach, and this approach has served the country well, resulting in the maturation of certain aspects of the NSI.
 New institutions have been established to build the architecture of the NSI, such as the Technology Innovation Agency (TIA), the National Research Foundation (NRF), and the National Intellectual Property Management Office (NIPMO).

 Furthermore, the NSI approach enabled a significant increase in knowledge-generation outputs and the promotion of public funding for STI.
 This is supported by NACI in their analysis of the performance of the NSI 1996-2016.
-The 2017 Draft White Paper on STI therefore proposes that the NSI concept be retained as an organising framework.
+The 2019 White Paper on STI therefore proposes that the NSI concept be retained as an organising framework.
 However, several reviews show that the NSI approach has not yet translated into significant advances in innovation performance, or fulfilled its potential in contributing to solutions to South Africa’s development challenges.

 Therefore, now that certain aspects of the NSI have matured, government intends to build on that foundation and to optimise the functioning of the system so that the full benefits of STI can be reaped – not only for South Africa, but also for the continent.
 This would mean, among other things, enhancing the flow of information and resources through the NSI, enabling all actors to play their roles optimally, improving the interactions between actors and the coordination of their activities, and ensuring that the South African government as a whole follows an agreed agenda for the country’s innovation priorities.

 Fundamental to optimising the performance of the NSI is to incentivise the required behaviour for all NSI actors.
-In this regard, the DST has initiated a process to develop a new White Paper that spell out an NSI vision for the future.
+In this regard, the DSI has concluded a process to develop a new White Paper that spell out an NSI vision for the future.
 In optimising the functioning of the NSI, the NSI approach also needs to be refined.
 The field of knowledge on innovation systems has grown significantly in the past 20-odd years and it now recognised that the NSI approach as applied during the early years was overly focused on firms and economically useful knowledge.
 In certain instances, this has led to environmental degradation and a lack of attention to the potential of innovation to improve government service delivery and alleviate poverty.
-The 2017 Draft White Paper therefore now uses the opportunity to build on new insights into innovation systems to, for instance, support environmental sustainability and to contribute to inclusive development and improved government performance.
+The 2019 White Paper therefore now uses the opportunity to build on new insights into innovation systems to, for instance, support environmental sustainability and to contribute to inclusive development and improved government performance.